 5. Positions may include both long and short positions.
 This will be influenced by the overall market environment, but may also be due simply to unique patterns.
 It may also be a ‘hedge’ in an uncertain market.

-Deliver of the DTS Long Term Trader
+Delivery of the DTS Long-Term Trader

 2. There is no regular schedule.
 You don’t take positions on Mondays or the 10th of the month, you take them when appropriate.